Nell87/forecasting_fuelprice/README.md

     - Pylint: checks for errors in Python code and encourages good coding patterns

 ## To do list
+- [X] Monitor data drift using Evidently
-- [ ] CI/CD workflow with GitHub Actions (automatically train, retrain and deploy new models)
+- [ ]  [ ] CI/CD workflow with GitHub Actions (automatically train, retrain and deploy new models)
 - [ ] Containerize project with Docker
 - [ ] Include more tests
-- [ ] Monitor data drift using Evidently
 - [ ] Flask API

 ## Credits